AvayaExperiencePlatform/queue-metrics-widget/README.md

 ## Configuration & Installation

-The widget consists of the `bundle.js` file and a backend component for authorization and Admin API requests proxying.
+The widget consists of the `bundle.js` file and a backend component for authorization and AXP API requests proxying.
 Both components are not multi-tenanted and require individual deployment per tenant.

 Pre-requisites include AXP Client Credentials `(CLIENT_ID and CLIENT_SECRET)` and AXP API Application Key `(AXP_API_APP_KEY)`.
 Node.js `v18.0+` is also necessary.